Become an Agency

 - Have an annual operating budget of at minimum $250,000.

-- Have a minimum three full-time, paid staff members.
+- Have a minimum of three full-time, paid staff members.

 - Have an annual audit performed by a qualified and independent auditor.
 (In the event of annual revenues for some years being less than $100,000, a CPA review may be substituted for the audit and a certified financial statement will be required.)